protickr/git-notebook/readme.md

 > Undo uncommitted changes that has been made to <a_file>
 > `$ git checkout <a_file>`
 >
+> Undo all uncommitted changes in current directory and it's sub-directories,
+> if staged then unstage changes and,
+> if changes are unstaged or changes are in working directory then undo the changes.
+> `$ git checkout -- .`
+>
 > Restore tracked but deleted folder
 > `git reset -- path/to/folder`
 > `git checkout -- path/to/folder`
+>
+> a double dash (--) is used in most Bash built-in commands and many other commands to signify the end of command options,
+> after which only positional arguments are accepted.

 **re-writes git history**

 > Change previous commit's commit message